128technology/docs/docs/ts_session_processing.md

 sidebar_label: Session Processing
 ---

+Session Smart Routers behave as both a firewall and a router.
+It is in its name – to be session smart – where the platform can apply a surgical amount of policy, treatment, and offer a rich amount of application data for use in understanding network performance.

 ## Session Processing on the Session Smart Router

-Session Smart Routers behave as both a firewall and a router.
-It is in its name – to be session smart – where the platform can apply a surgical amount of policy, treatment and offer a rich amount of application data for use in understanding network performance.

-When it comes to determining proper performance and utilization of a SSR, one must minimally look at three characteristics:
+When it comes to determining proper performance and utilization of an SSR, you must look at three characteristics:
 * Throughput
 * Session Capacity
 * Connections per second (CPS)

-This document will focus on the last of these three factors, CPS, and how to understand its utilization as it relates to the SSR's ability to process sessions.
+This document focuses on the last of these three factors, CPS, and understanding its utilization related to the SSR's ability to process sessions.

-Connections per second deal with how quickly the SSR can create, modify and store a new session accepted by its configured policy.
+Connections per second deal with how quickly the SSR can create, modify, and store a new session accepted (**what is being accepted?**) by its configured policy.
 Every system has a maximum session processing rate that is governed by the platform on which it runs.
-In SSR software versions prior to 6.1, session processing is single-threaded and is rate-limited by CPU clock speed and overall CPU business (as the OS scheduler affords compute cycles to this task).
+In SSR software versions prior to 6.1, session processing is single-threaded and is rate-limited by CPU clock speed and overall CPU busy-ness (as the OS scheduler delegates compute cycles to this task).
 In software versions 6.1 and beyond, session processing is multi-threaded and can take advantage of additional host cores.
-The SSR uses a RSS hashing mechanism to distribute traffic into the session processing threads based on the five tuples of packet (source IP, source port, destination IP, destination port, protocol).
+The SSR uses an RSS hashing mechanism to distribute traffic into the session processing threads based on the five tuples of packet (source IP, source port, destination IP, destination port, protocol).

 The session processing thread is responsible for session setup and modify operations.
 Modify operations are performed for a flow move (peer path failure or SLA violation) or with the use of application identification which updates the session after DPI.
 The session processing thread has a buffer queue for handling bursts of traffic or when the thread is “backed up”.
 As the queue fills up, latency increases for all packets in the queue.
 This will translate into end-to-end latency within the network.
-The system should be scaled with ample headroom to handle peak session processing load.
+Always scale the system with ample headroom to handle peak session processing load.

-The SSR should be operating at no more than 80% utilization of its session processing threads so that it can handle bursty conditions that would be triggered as a result of path migrations.
-When a path failures occur, or a service is no longer within SLA, the SSR needs to modify existing sessions to ensure they are traversing the optimal pathway.
+The SSR should be operating at no more than 80% utilization of its session processing threads, allowing it to handle bursty conditions that are triggered as a result of path migrations.
+When a path failure occurs, or a service is no longer within SLA, the SSR modifies existing sessions to ensure they are traversing the optimal pathway.
 For systems carrying considerable load, this could be many thousands of sessions that need to be updated.

 ### Enabling Multi-Threading
-While SSR software versions 6.1 have support for multi-threading for session processing, it is not enabled by default.
-Reference the [config reference guide](config_reference_guide.md#session-setup-scaling) for details on the configuration parameters.
+While SSR software versions 6.1.x support multi-threading for session processing, it is not enabled by default.
+Reference the [Configuration Element Reference guide](config_reference_guide.md#session-setup-scaling) for details on the configuration parameters.
 Note that this feature must be enabled on both nodes if operating in a HA cluster.

 :::warning
-It is not recommended to set `session-processor-mode` to `manual` unless instructed by a member of Juniper support or engineering teams to ensure that this value is right-sized for the environment.
+It is not recommended to set `session-processor-mode` to `manual` unless instructed by a member of Juniper support or the engineering team to ensure that this value is right-sized for the environment.
 :::

 ```